Katie Ziraldo9-Minute Read

 Low maintenance |

-Stone veneer siding looks and acts like real stone at a much lower cost, and due to its lightweight design, it can be easily replaced or repaired overtime.
-Expect to pay between $87,500 and $125,000 to have your home resided in stone veneer, or an average of $11 per square foot for stone veneers, installed.
+Stone veneer siding, also known as faux stone, looks and acts like real stone at a lower price.
+Its lightweight design allows easy replacing or repairing.
+Expect to pay between $10,000 and $20,000 to have your home resided in stone veneer.
+It’s between $4 – 8 per square foot for stone veneer.

 Pros |